microsoft/vcpkg/README.md

 it will install the dependencies automatically, although you will need to set `VcpkgManifestEnabled` to `On` for MSBuild.
-If you wish to install your dependencies without using either CMake or MSBuild, you may use a simple `vcpkg install` without arguments.
+If you wish to install your dependencies without using either CMake or MSBuild, you may use a simple `vcpkg install --feature-flags=manifests`

 For more information, check out the [manifest][getting-started:manifest-spec] specification.